Heydon/cress/README.md

 The component's `MutationObserver` only observes changes to attributes listed in the `props` object.

-## `this` (`String`)
+### `this` (`String`)

 By default, the word ”this” represents the current element/parent.
 You may wish to use a different identifier; perhaps one that is less likely to appear elsewhere in your CSS.
-You could just use a character you're sure your CSS won't use:
+You could just use a character you're sure your CSS won't contain:

 ```js
 this: '±'